Robrowno/django-raceway/README.md

 - Scott from Tutor Support - Helped me with a bug with my add to basket functionality and explained why it was going wrong when he found it out himself.
 He is incredibly patient and kind and taught me a lot about dictionaries!
 Thanks Scott!

+- I would like to thank my good friend Abubakar for motivating me when I was stuck in parts of the project, and giving me tips and advice regarding Stripe, which has lots of experience with.
+I look forward to working with Abubakar on our own projects in future.
+If nothing else, I enjoy talking all things coding and coding problems with him, and we've had great chats about Software Development, future careers and AI.

 ### Media/Images: